History

 ‘People who study history are fearless explorers of the past.
 They investigate past politics, societies, cultures, languages, health, art, education, money, conflicts and more, look at how things have developed over time and connect the dots to understand how we got where we are today.’

 Hindsight is a wonderful thing!
-It would great if we could know what was going to happen after making big decisions in life, and studying History might just help us achieve that!
+It would be great if we could know what was going to happen after making big decisions in life, and studying History might just help us achieve that!

 By analysing past events we learn about the consequences of people’s actions, from Kings and Queens, to medical pioneers.
-History is not just about the past but can in fact help predict the future.
+History is not just about the past, but can in fact help predict the future.
 Learning from past mistakes helps governments and businesses make better choices, for example economists work with politicians to avoid future economic crashes.

 We can always understand life better when we see the bigger picture.
 In History we look at many sources and learn that often events have very complexed causes.
 Politics, communication, beliefs, misunderstandings and even the environment can shape the way things turn out.
 It allows us to have a more balanced outlook on the world and can also be incredibly inspiring.
 Don’t ever think that you can’t change something.
 There are many people who have achieved the greatest of victories again the odds and made huge changes over time.
 In History at Budehaven we want you to be inspired and have motivation to go and succeed for yourself.